richjt/teoqi/README.md

 - $\mathbf{B_t}$ is the matrix of stock factor exposures
 - $\mathbf{f_t}$ is the vector of realised factor returns
 - $\boldsymbol{\epsilon_t}$ is the vector of idiosyncratic residuals

-## Check for updates

-This project is a work in progress so please check back to updates.

 ## Repository structure